 If you're completely new to this, please don't feel stupid.
 I had absolutely no idea what juicing meant either.
 I had a cheap blender back then and chucked the ingredients recommended in a recipe I found online into it.
 Disaster.
 What I ended up with was a thick, brown sludge.
 It looked disgusting, it tasted vile, I decided juicing was definitely not for me!

 That isn't juicing.
 The first important lesson is that a blender is not a juicer.
 It would be like trying to use a toaster to grill a cheese toastie instead of using a toastie maker.
 It's a completely different machine.
 Yes of course you can make a blended smoothie, but you'll need to use a smoothie recipe - not a juice recipe.
 The two are not interchangeable.
+This is where I started my green juicing journey.

 WHY IS JUICING SO GOOD FOR OUR SKIN?